 Denise joined Watsi on August 13th, 2019.
-Eight months ago, Denise became the 5331st member to automatically support a new Watsi patient every month.
-Since then, 461 more people have become monthly donors!
-Denise's most recent donation supported Bon, a future doctor from Cambodia, to fund a mastoidectomy.
+One year ago, Denise became the 5331st member to automatically support a new Watsi patient every month.
+Since then, 1,145 more people have become monthly donors!
+Denise's most recent donation supported Ty, a teenager from Cambodia, to fund fracture surgery.

 Bon is a fifth-grade student from Cambodia.
 He is ten years old and he has three sisters and five brothers.
 He loves to play soccer and watch funny videos, and his favorite foods are chicken soup and coconut water.
 He hopes to become a doctor when he gets older.
 Eight months ago, Bon had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Bon experiences ear discharge, itchiness, tinnitus, headache, and hearing loss.
 He cannot hear others clearly and is frequently distracted at school because of his hearing.
 Bon traveled to our medical partner's care center to receive treatment.
 On March 10th, he will undergo a mastoidectomy procedure in his left ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that my son's surgery goes well and he will recover without anymore discharge or headaches." -Bon's Mother